dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson13_unit_review_part1.md

 ## Introduction to This Lesson

 This guide provides a comprehensive review of all the concepts covered in Unit 1: Characteristics of Functions.
-Use it to help your teenager consolidate their understanding before their unit test.
+Use it to help you consolidate your understanding before your unit test.
 The review is structured by topic area and includes key concepts, examples, and practice problems with solutions.

 ## Key Concepts Review